iykyk-syn/unison/README.md

 of the stack in favour of highly optimized solution.
 The great thing about libp2p's library design is that it is not as invasive and together with rebro's system architecture swapping out pieces with optimization purposes won't be complicated.

-### Why GossipSub?

-As we already covered libp2p, the GossipSub question becomes half covered.
-Still, we don't want to pull every single protocol that libp2p ecosystem brings and deliberately select protocols that solve relevant problems.
-The GossipSub version of reliable broadcast has one important property - peer/node number scale.
-The GossipSub can scale to dozens thousands nodes network as demonstrated by Ethereum's beacon chain.
-Initial implementation of reliable broadcast uses GossipSub to enable full and (potentially) light clients to follow the reliable broadcast network along, allowing networks to scale to thousands of simultaneous validators/proposers.